Rekindling Relationships: Strategies for Engaging Inactive Donors

 This is where building relationships, particularly relationships with big businesses, entrepreneurs, and “mega” donors in your community can help.
 It’s a great way to encourage small-dollar donors to give so that their smaller gifts to your cause can be matched to create even larger gifts.

-As we advise here, never neglect to remind donors of all dollar amounts that their gifts are important.
+As we advise on how you can make small donors feel important, never neglect to remind donors of all dollar amounts that their gifts are important.
 Without the smaller donations, bigger things cannot happen within your organization.
 The more you drive that point home to donors, the larger your pile of donation dollars has the potential to grow.
 Additionally, never neglect to thank your donors, no matter how larger or small the donation.

 Tell One Person’s Story, Not A Group’s